riteish-B/aspataal/dailyLog.md

 - Setup React Application using React Router, TailwindCss, and NextUI
 - Basic UI to search for a patient
 - Ability to view details about a patient

+### Day 3 and 4

+- Added form to create a new patient entry
+- Tweaks on the UI to make it more user friendly